seyeddanesh/programming_task/README.md

 ```
 python draw_circle.py
 ```
-If you run as is, the function currently returns in input image unmodified.
+If you run as is, the function currently returns the input image unmodified.